-If both countries are signatories to the Apostille Convention, the process is akin to authenticating U.S. documents for use in the receiving country.
+If both countries are signatories to the Apostille Convention, the process is similar to authenticating US documents for use in the receiving country.

 For the certification to be deemed authentic, the issuing competent authority must use specific language placed either on the document itself, or on an allonge affixed to the document.
 Once the apostille is produced, it is ready for presentation to competent administrative or judicial bodies of the receiving country.

 Chain Authentication Method